ELC/cookiecutter-python-fullstack/README.md

 - **SQL by [SQLite](https://www.sqlite.org/)**: SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
 SQLite is the most used database engine in the world
 - **NoSQL (Document) by [TinyDB](https://tinydb.readthedocs.io/en/latest/)**: TinyDB is a lightweight document oriented database optimized for your happiness.
 It's written in pure Python and has no external dependencies.
 - **NoSQL (Key-Value/Cache) by [DiskCache](http://www.grantjenks.com/docs/diskcache/)**: DiskCache is an Apache2 licensed disk and file backed cache library, written in pure-Python, and compatible with Django.
 There’s no need for a C compiler or running another process.
+- **NoSQL (Column/OLAP) by [DuckDB](https://duckdb.org/)**: DuckDB is an in-process SQL OLAP Database Management System with support for SQL and that can run queries against databases, parquet files and even Pandas Dataframes.
 - **Object-Based by [ZODB](https://zodb.org/en/latest/)**: The Zope Object Database (ZODB) is an object-oriented database for transparently and persistently storing Python objects.
 Features include transactions, history/undo, built-in caching, and more.

 ### WebServers

-* [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/PythonModule.html): The uWSGI project aims at developing a full stack for building hosting services.
+* **[uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/PythonModule.html)**: The uWSGI project aims at developing a full stack for building hosting services.
-* [Waitress](https://docs.pylonsproject.org/projects/waitress/en/latest/): Waitress is meant to be a production-quality pure-Python WSGI server with very acceptable performance.
+* **[Waitress](https://docs.pylonsproject.org/projects/waitress/en/latest/)**: Waitress is meant to be a production-quality pure-Python WSGI server with very acceptable performance.
 It has no dependencies except ones which live in the Python standard library.